 Hotels on the Oregon Coast

 A gift card for a weekend getaway will give loved ones a much-needed respite from the hustle and bustle.
 From hip stays at Seaside’s SaltLine Hotel and Coos Bay’s Bay Point Landing to pampered escapes at Pacific City’s Headlands Coastal Lodge & Spa and the Salishan Coastal Lodge in Gleneden Beach, there’s a pillow by the sea for everyone on your list.
 Lighthouse buffs will love the historical Heceta Lighthouse Bed & Breakfast, and there’s nothing more romantic than watching the ships go by from a room at Astoria’s Cannery Pier Hotel or The Bowline Hotel, a chic property that’s home to its own restaurant and bar.
 Eco-friendly travelers can connect with nature at SCP Depoe Bay and WildSpring Guest Habitat in Port Orford.
-Pacific Reef Hotel in Gold Beach and Wheeler on the Bay in Wheeler are tucked-away retreats, while Bandon Inn and Cannon Beach’s Tolovana Inn are walkable to eateries, shops and local happenings.
+Pacific Reef Hotel and The Wildflower Inn in Gold Beach and Wheeler on the Bay in Wheeler are tucked-away retreats, while Bandon Inn and Cannon Beach’s Tolovana Inn are walkable to eateries, shops and local happenings.
 The castle-like Arch Cape Inn is one of the most unique bed and breakfasts on the Oregon Coast.
 Find great hotel deals in Oregon at Expedia and the Oregon Coast Visitors Association.